garydoesweb3/smartContractSecurity/README.md

 # smartContractSecurity

-This Repo is to explore potential smart contract security issues so that I can learn how to assess and solve any issues before they arise.
+This Repo is to explore smart contract security using a real estate smart contract for a simpel purchase agreement.